Open and play a file in QuickTime Player on Mac

 To open a video or audio file in the QuickTime Player app on your Mac, do any of the following:

 Double-click the file in the Finder.

 If your videos or audio files are in iCloud Drive, click iCloud Drive in the Finder sidebar, then double-click your file.
-See Use iCloud Drive to store documents on your Mac and iOS devices.
+See Use iCloud Drive to store documents on your Mac, iPhone and iPad.

 Choose File > Open File, then select a file and click Open.